cmerrill01/startup/notes.md

 Transport    | TCP              | Moving connection information packets Internet     | IP               |	Establishing connections Link         | Fiber, hardware  |	Physical connections

+### 1 March 2024

+Using JavaScript packages:

+1. Create your project directory
+2. Initialize it for use with NPM by running `npm init -y`
+3. Make sure `.gitignore` file contains `node_modules`
+4. Install any desired packages with `npm install <package name here>`
+5. Add `require('<package name here>')` to your application's JavaScript
+6. Use the code the package provides in your JavaScript
+7. Run your code with `node index.js`